Guidelines for Sharing in Classic/Basic

 C. Maternity Needs for Those With Ineligible Due Dates

-Expenses related to pregnancies and complications of birth of the mother and child (including complications from premature birth or developed through birth) where the doctor’s due date is less than 260 days after membership began may only be shared as a Special Prayer Need (Section V.A).
+Expenses related to pregnancies and complications of birth of the mother (and child’s postnatal expenses when related directly to a genetic disorder or hereditary disease, unless otherwise provided in Section VIII.A.11) where the physician-calculated due date is less than 260 days after membership began—may only be shared as a Special Prayer Need (Section V.A).

 Qualified expenses will be shared for all who are included in a household membership (see Section II) who meet the membership requirements (see Section I) when the expense occurs.
 For the person’s need to be shared, the household must be current with the annual membership continuation verification and all shares, through the time he was a member, even if he is no longer a member when the need is shared.